rundsk/dsk/docs/90_DSK in Production/01_Packaging/01_Default Packaging.md

 First, please ensure your frontend is built and production ready assets along with an `index.html` as an entrypoint have been created.
-In the example below we assume these have been stored in a `build` subdirectory.
+In the example below we assume these have been stored in a `build` subfolder.

 ```
 FRONTEND=/path/to/acme/frontend/build make dist